mapcrafter/mapcrafter/README.md

 by Moritz Hilscher

 mapcrafter is a high performance Minecraft map renderer written in C++.
-It renders Minecraft Worlds to a bunch of images which are viewable in any webbrowser using Leaflet.
+It renders Minecraft worlds to a bunch of images which are viewable in any webbrowser using Leaflet.

 mapcrafter is free software and available under the GPL license.
 You can